Our Verdict

 BenQ TK700ST Wins

 Bottom Line: BenQ TK700ST is the better choice.
-Features 16ms input lag and 4K pixel shift for gaming.
+It delivers a superior gaming experience with its 16ms input lag and 4K pixel shift resolution, making it ideal for responsive, high-detail visuals in a home entertainment setting.

 Key Differences